kiltum/we1026-5g/README.md

 curl -i -X POST -H "Content-Type: multipart/form-data" -F "firmware=@2.bin" http://192.168.1.1/
 ```
 7. Wait for some time, router will reboot automatically

+PS: Log of process also shows thru serial

 ## How to get selial console